-Shopping looks different now than it did a few months ago.
+For many, shopping looks different now than it did last year.
 Your merchants need to meet their customers where they are, and right now – they’re online.
 So, encourage them to invest in an eCommerce solution now to help them weather the COVID-19 storm, and emerge a stronger business when it’s over.

 Online Menus and Ordering